ironmanisdead/cplusplusextensions/README.md

 PREREQUISITES:
-A machine that runs Unix or Linux bash (version 4.4 or higher) gcc 8 or higher (gcc 9 or greater preferred but definitely not nessecary) make (this is how it installs)
+A machine that runs Unix or Linux bash (version 4.4 or higher, however I have not tested with lower versions) gcc 10 or higher make (this is how it installs)

 ## Objective and reasoning: